 Polestar has announced the Volvo Cars South Carolina factory as the production site of the forthcoming Polestar 3.
 Located in Ridgeville, Berkeley County, the first US plant of Volvo Cars currently manufactures only the Mk3 Volvo S60, and it will start rolling out the Polestar 3 in 2022.
 This facility is going to produce the next generation XC90 also from around 2022, though.

-Polestar hasn’t confirmed whether the Volvo Cars South Carolina factory will be the exclusive producer of the Polestar 3.
+The Volvo Cars South Carolina factory won’t be the exclusive producer of the Polestar 3.
 The American units may go to every market worldwide, except for China, through the Port of Charleston.
-Polestar could source the Polestar 3 for sale in China from a local factory to price it more affordably.
-There are rumours of a new plant with an annual production capacity of 30,000 units, located in Chongqing.
+China will get the Polestar 3 from a local factory to price it more affordably, and that will be the existing Polestar plant in Chengdu.
+At least one of the two factories will commence production at the end of 2022.

 Production of the Polestar 4 will take place at a new factory in Hangzhou Bay, China, from the end of 2023.
 This plant will have an annual production capacity of 240,000 cars.
 Polestar expects to increase annual sales to 225,000 units, with 110,000 units coming from the two SUV coupes (3 and 4).